shraacha/coding-challenges/README.md

 # **Advent of Code 2020**

-Here is a repository of my personal solutions for the [2020 Advent of Code challenges](https://adventofcode.com/2020) (written in java using jre1.8.0).
+Here is a repository of my personal solutions for the [2020 Advent of Code](https://adventofcode.com/2020) challenges, written in Java 8.

 Each puzzle solution is its own main class under [src](src)\/\<corresponding day>.